istio/istio.io/content/en/docs/tasks/traffic-management/locality-load-balancing/before-you-begin/index.md

 {{< /warning >}}

 {{< tip >}}
-Locality load balancing can also be configured in a single multi-zone cluster environment for failover between different zones on the same cluster.
-The following example shows how to set up a kind cluster with multiple worker zones to test it.
-The remaining steps are similar to this multicluster example.
+In a single multi-zone cluster environment, locality load balancing can also be configured for failover to a different zone within the same cluster.
+To test it, you will need to create a cluster with multiple worker zones and deploy istiod instance and the app to each zone.
+The following example shows how to set up a kind cluster with multiple worker zones.
+The remaining steps are identical to this multicluster example.

 Generate yaml to define a cluster with 1 control-plane and 3 worker nodes: